 The International Towing and Recovery Museum is just a short drive down Broad Street from the convention center.
 It features a collection of historic and antique tow trucks on display.

 Found near the Walnut Street Bridge, the Hunter Museum of Art is on an 80 foot bluff overlooking the Tennessee River.
 It houses one of the premier collections of American Art.

 The TVRR is the largest operating historic railroad in the South.
 View numerous trains on display and take a ride on a train pulled by steam or diesel locomotives.

 Located a short walk from downtown, the Bluff View Art District houses a number of galleries, gardens, restaurants, inns and historic bed and breakfasts.
 Take a walk through this lovely and elegant part of town.

 For a unique and history oriented view of the Tennessee River, check out the Chattanooga Ducks.
 It's a tour through Downtown Chattanooga and into the Tennessee River aboard a modified WWII DUKW!

 Do you play guitar?
 Do you just love guitars?
 If you answer yes to either question, then you owe it to yourself to visit Songbirds.
 It is the home of a most impressive collection of rare and vintage guitars, mostly electric, with a heavy emphasis on Fender and Gibson, though Gretsch, Danelectro and others are also represented.
-We are planning a dinner on Thursday 8-8 at Songbirds, but not only do we need to get enough participation, it will be limited to 200 at the top end.
 And if you do play guitar and want to get your hands on a vintage guitar and play it, Songbirds offers some great Player Experience packages.
 Check them out!